 • Made In: Asia & South America

-They’ve got the widest range of sizes we’ve seen, and where they can’t use cotton, they use TENCEL, which is synthetic fabrics’ more sustainable, less toxic competitor.
-Needing a rainbow-striped racerback bralette like, now?
-Head to Tomboyx.
+They’ve got the widest range of sizes I’ve seen.
+In addition to their cotton collection, they also offer TENCEL, which is synthetic fabrics’ more sustainable, less toxic competitor.

 What to Look for in a Healthier Bra